-Within three (3) weeks of receipt of the draft MOU, all Parties must review and return feedback to the LWDB Chair (or designee).
-It is advised that each Party also use this time to allow their respective Legal Departments to review the MOU for legal sufficiency.
+During this time period it is advised that each Party allow their respective Legal Departments to review the MOU for legal sufficiency.
 It is the responsibility of the LWDB Chair (or designee) to ensure all One-Stop Center Partners to the MOU are aware of the comments and revisions that are needed.

-6. Finalized Draft
+5. Finalized Draft

-The LWDB Chair (or designee) must circulate the finalized MOU and secure Partner signatures within four (4) weeks of receipt of feedback.
-The WIOA MOU will be considered fully executed once all signatories have reviewed and signed, and a signed copy has been returned to all Parties.
+The LWDB Chair (or designee) must circulate the finalized MOU and IFA no later than June 1, 2020.
+The MOU and IFA will be considered fully executed once all signatories have reviewed and signed, and a signed copy has been returned to all Parties.
+This must happen no later than June 30, 2020.
+The MOU and IFA may be signed in counterparts, meaning each signatory can sign a separate document as long as the LWDB Chair (or designee) acquires signatures of each party and provides a complete copy of the documents to all Partners.